-The University of Miami Office of Student Financial Assistance and Employment communicates with students and their parents by e-mail.
+The University of Miami Office of Student Financial Assistance and Employment communicates with students by email.
 Students are responsible to monitor their CaneLink account and for checking their email account regularly.
 If a student misses an important deadline or loses eligibility because they did not resolve an outstanding issue, they cannot hold the Office of Financial Assistance Services at fault.

-The students’ award may be “ESTIMATED” due to a variety of issues that will require them to resolve before their financial aid can be disbursed.
+The students’ award may be “ESTIMATED” due to a variety of issues that will require resolution before their financial aid can be disbursed.
 They will monitor any outstanding requirements on CaneLink and submit the necessary documentation as soon as possible.
 They understand that if they fail to complete the financial aid process by the priority deadline that their financial aid eligibility may be affected or that they may not be eligible for a variety of funds that they may have received in previous years.
-VERIFICATION If selected for “Verification”, the student understands that they will need to provide the Office of Student Financial Assistance and Employment a variety of documents to validate the information they submitted on their CSS Profile and Free Application for Federal Student Aid (FAFSA).
-They understand that if the information submitted on their application is different than their verification information, it will/may change their financial aid award based on new information.
+Students understand that if the information submitted on their application is conflicting, it will/may change their financial aid award based on new information.

-The student must understand that financial need is the difference between the cost of attendance (COA) and the amount of their family’s expected family contribution (EFC) as calculated by the Institutional Methodology formula from data they provided on the CSS Profile.
-They must understand that their eligibility may change if they receive funds from another source that is not included on their initial financial aid award.
+The total of all aid (loans, scholarships, tuition waivers, etc.) must not exceed the students' total cost of attendance.
+The student must understand that their eligibility may change if they receive funds from another source that is not included on their initial financial aid award.
 They must also understand the financial aid office will communicate with the changes and that they are required to review CaneLink frequently to understand how their award may have been affected.

-The student must understand that if they receive an outside scholarship or additional state grants/scholarships that their award may be affected.
+The student must understand that if they receive an outside scholarship or institutional awards/scholarships that their award may be affected.
 They will need to submit all information from the scholarship agency to the Office of Student Financial Assistance and Employment as soon as they are notified that they will be receiving additional funds.
-They understand that the Office of Financial Assistance Services will first fill any gap between the institutional EFC and federal EFC, and then reduce their loans/work study, before reducing any need-based grant eligibility in their financial aid package.
-They understand that they can request that the financial aid office reduce their work study before reducing their loan eligibility, however, they must do so in writing with the Office of Financial Assistance Services.
+Loans may be adjusted at any point an over-award.
+A student's total aid cannot exceed the cost of attendance.
+Any scholarship funding received is included in the students' total aid amount.

 The student must understand that there are a variety of work study (federal and institutional) positions available on and off campus.
 It their responsibility to find a suitable employment opportunity that fits their needs, areas of interest and academic schedule.
 Once they find an employer(s), they understand that they must complete a work study authorization form, I-9 form, W-4 form and a direct deposit authorization before they can begin work.
 They understand that if Federal Work Study is awarded as part of their financial aid package, the amount indicated is the maximum amount they may earn during the academic year.
 They also understand that the amount awarded is not a guarantee of employment and that if they apply too late in the hiring season, they may not find a suitable position to take advantage of the work study program.